 Understanding the output size requirement will help in determining the type of equipment to install.
 Some facilities require the material to be separated, whereas others may need re-shredding and grinding.
 A single-pass shredder will cost less but if the material needs to be reduced to a very small size and compressed then compaction equipment may be required.

-Choosing a shredder to handle the correct capacity is important to the success of any installation.
+Choosing an industrial shredder to handle the correct capacity is important to the success of any installation.
 Capacity is typically expressed in pounds per hour and is determined by the physical size, weight (bulk density), and the amount of material to be shredded.
 The capacity may be limited by the cutting chamber size.
 Check the capacity rating carefully before purchasing the machine and allow for some excess capacity.
 Using a shredder with a maximum capacity too close to the desired capacity can lead to a shortened service life.
 However, over-sizing a shredder by a wide margin can lead to excessive power use and take up too much floor space.

 Two basic feed types are common: manual and automatic.
 Manually fed shredders usually have a hopper and work by either hand feeding the material or using a fork lift to drop the material in.
 Automatic feeders or conveyors help optimize shredder performance by giving a constant and regular supply of materials to the shredder.